caleqw2/Scale-Finder/DEVELOPMENT.md

 4/23 - Finished writing the backend.
 My program can now generate scales from a series of chord changes.

 4/24 - Drew a piano and am able to highlight notes on it.
 Will begin work on UI after I clean up my code.

+4/27 - Cleaned up all code according to the Google guidelines, wrote unit tests, and updated documentation.
+Next up is actually starting work on the UI for chord input.